k0sproject/k0smotron/docs/status.md

 ## Cluster API

-One key focus of the k0smotron project is to get it to function as a Cluster API provider for both `ControlPlane` and worker `Bootstrap` providers.
-Once this goal is achieved, you will be able to use the Cluster API to provision the control plane (within the management cluster) and the worker nodes in your favourite infrastructure supporting cluster API.
+One key focus of the k0smotron project is to have it function as a Cluster API provider for `ControlPlane`, `Bootstrap` and `Infrastructure` providers.

 ## Known limitations

 Areas in which k0smotron is currently limited include:

-* Control Plane configurability

-    The configurability of the [k0s](https://docs.k0sproject.io/stable/) control plane is not yet fully enabled.

 * Control plane exposure

-    Currently k0smotron only supports `NodePort` and `LoadBalancer` services, and often it is necessary to further configure created services to ease their interraction with cloud provider implementations.
+    Currently k0smotron only supports `ClusterIP`, `NodePort` and `LoadBalancer` services, and often it is necessary to further configure created services to ease their interraction with cloud provider implementations.

 * Updates prevalence

-    Although k0smotron can easily update the cluster controlplane, such updates do not extend to worker nodes.
+    Although k0smotron can easily update the cluster controlplane, in [standalone](usage-overview.md#standalone)) mode such updates do not extend to worker nodes.